Dual Diagnosis Treatment Oswego, IL

 Taking Control - 8.4 miles from Oswego, IL

-Taking Control is a dual-diagnosis treatment center in North Aurora, IL that provides treatment for substance abuse and mental health disorders that include obsessive compulsive disorder as well as thought disorders.
+Taking Control is a dual diagnosis treatment center in North Aurora, Illinois that offers treatment services for drug and alcohol addiction and mental health disorders that include PTSD as well as anorexia.

 Address: 106 South Lincolnway, Suites A, B, D, E and F, North Aurora, IL 60542 in Kane County